 3. The kids that are sitting at their desks write the score on their white boards.

-You can do this with number form, expanded notation, word form, etc…Make sure they are seated in a way that they can see the bean bags being tossed and where they land.
+You can do this in different ways such as number form, expanded notation, word form, etc…Make sure they are seated in a way that they can see the bean bags being tossed and where they land.

 I have them draw a place value chart so they can keep tally of where the bean bags land.